SAP in the Gartner Magic Quadrant: What Leader Positions Mean in Practice

 What Do These Positions Mean for Buyers?

 Only 48% of digital initiatives meet their business outcome targets (Gartner, 2024).
-That statistic comes from Gartner itself — and it applies to Leader-quadrant products just as much as any other.
+That stat comes from Gartner themselves.
+And it applies to Leader-quadrant products just as much as anything else.
+Let that sink in.

 What a Leader position tells you:

-• Other enterprise customers have successfully deployed it at scale
+- Other enterprise customers have deployed it at scale

-• The vendor will likely be around and investing in the product for years
+- The vendor will probably be around and investing for years

-• How difficult the implementation will be for your organisation
+- How difficult the implementation will be for your situation

-• Whether you’ll achieve ROI within your timeline
+- Whether you’ll see ROI within your timeline

-• How the product compares for your budget range
+- How the product stacks up for your budget

-• Whether your team can operate and maintain it
+- Whether your team can actually operate and maintain it

 How Should You Use Analyst Reports in Technology Selection?

-Companies that performed an ROI analysis before ERP implementation met their expectations 83% of the time (Panorama Consulting, 2025).
-ROI analysis — not analyst rankings — is the strongest predictor of project success.
+Companies that ran an ROI analysis before ERP implementation met their expectations 83% of the time (Panorama Consulting, 2025).
+ROI analysis, not analyst rankings, is the de facto strongest predictor of project success.

 Start with your requirements.
-Define what you need before looking at vendor rankings.
-If you need B2B commerce with complex product configuration, that requirement matters more than which vendor is in the top-right corner.
+Define what you need before you look at any quadrant.
+If you need B2B commerce with complex product configuration, that requirement matters more than which vendor sits in the top-right corner.

 Use the report for shortlisting.
-The Magic Quadrant is useful for narrowing a long list to 3-5 vendors worth evaluating in depth.
-A Leader position means the vendor is worth considering.
-A Niche Player position doesn’t mean disqualify — it means investigate whether their specialisation matches your needs.
+The Magic Quadrant is neat for cutting a long vendor list down to 3-5 worth evaluating in depth.
+A Leader position means worth considering.
+A Niche Player position doesn’t mean disqualify.
+It means check if their specialisation matches what you’re after.

 Read the Strengths and Cautions.
-Every Gartner report includes a “Strengths and Cautions” section for each vendor.
-The cautions are more useful than the quadrant position — they highlight where the product falls short and for whom.
+Every Gartner report has a “Strengths and Cautions” section per vendor.
+The cautions are more useful than the quadrant position.
+They tell you where the product falls short and for whom.
+That’s the gold.

-Supplement with implementation references.
-Ask the vendor and your implementation partner for customer references in your industry, your company size, and your geography.
-A reference from a similar organisation is worth more than a quadrant position.
+Get implementation references.
+Ask the vendor and your implementation partner for customer references in your industry, your company size, your geography.
+A crisp reference call from a similar company is worth more than a quadrant position.
+I’d take that over a fancy analyst placement any day of the week.

 Evaluate the implementation partner separately.
-The product is only as good as the team implementing it.
-The Gartner report evaluates SAP, not your implementation partner.
-Due diligence on the partner is equally important.
+The product is only as good as the team putting it in.
+Gartner evaluates SAP, not your implementation partner.
+Due diligence on the partner is just as important.
+Maybe more.

 FAQ